Resources

 • Utilities

-• Repairs and maintenance for the room and shared furniture and appliances
+• Repairs and maintenance for the room, shared furniture, and appliances

 • Cleaning fees for laundry and the room